<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 • Targeted Variable Long Term Incentive Plan (TVLTI)

-In this section, we will next cover the basics of the most common ConocoPhillips Pension Plans (Title I, Title II, and Title IV).
+In this section, we will cover the basics of several common ConocoPhillips pension plans (Title I, Title II, and Title IV).

 Move to Fidelity: Your Investing Options Don't Change

 Any balances you had invested in these investment options at Vanguard as of Dec.
-31, 2019 transferred to the same investment options at Fidelity and remain invested in the market during the blackout period.
-Future contributions are now invested in these investment options at Fidelity.
+31, 2019 transferred to the same investment options at Fidelity and remained invested in the market during the blackout period.
+Current contributions are now invested in these investment options at Fidelity.

 If you haven't previously directed your contributions to a specific investment option, any contributions will continue to go to the Vanguard Target Retirement Trusts Plus option.
 This fund is selected based on the year you’re expected to reach age 65, helping you stay on track for retirement.